 New York local and state government organizations periodically sponsor small business grants, but they can be hard to find.
 To search for NYC small business grants or other grant opportunities in the state, visit the New York state library resource center, the Economic Development Administration website, or USA.gov.
 If your business is based in New York’s southern tier, you may qualify for the Appalachian Regional Commission (ARC) grant.

 If you want to get a business loan online, there are plenty of New York-based alternative lenders and nationwide online lending platforms to choose from.
 Online lenders typically offer small business owners faster, easier access to financing.
 Plus, you usually have more options for funding: everything from term loans and business lines of credit to merchant cash advances and invoice factoring.

-At Funding Circle, our term loans let you borrow anywhere from $25,000 to $500,000 with interest rates starting at just 4.99%.
+At Funding Circle, our term loans let you borrow with competitive interest rates.
 Other New York business owners have used Funding Circle loans to expand and plan for long-term growth.
 Plus, applying is easy and you can get a decision in as few as 24 hours.
 Learn more or see how we compare to other lenders.

 Paige Smith is a Content Marketing Writer and Senior Contributing Writer at Funding Circle.
 She has a bachelor's degree in English Literature from Cal Poly San Luis Obispo, and specializes in writing about the intersection of business, finance, and tech.
 Paige has written for a number of B2B industry leaders, including fintech companies, small business lenders, and business credit resource sites.